ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

                 valid = True
         return valid

 In this case, from the :ref:`virtualbox inventory plugin <virtualbox_inventory>`, we screen for specific file name patterns to avoid attempting to consume any valid yaml file.
-You can add any type of condition here, but the most common ones are 'extension matching'
+You can add any type of condition here, but the most common one is 'extension matching'

 Another example that actually does not use a 'file' but the inventory source string itself, from the :ref:`host list <host_list_inventory>` plugin: